-To rename the selected colour, click on Rename to open the Rename colour dialogue box (fig. 15.5).
+To rename the selected colour, click on Rename to open the Rename colour dialogue box (fig. 16.5).
 Type in a new name and click on OK.

-Please note that you cannot rename the colours the colours Black, White, Transparent or Registration or those that were created from the colour chart.
+Please note that you cannot rename the colours Black, White, Transparent or Registration or those that were created from a colour chart.